eag1ex/pocket.js/readme.md

 * Manage each task Probe/task states and resolutions
 * Re/Distribution of data/scheduled assignments to different areas of your code
 * Creative flexibility - *make your work easier and justifiable*, simply more fun
-* Easy to use, user friendly, chaining methology
+* Easy to use, user friendly, chaining mythology

 #### Stack